blobaa/bba-did-method-specification/docs/markdown/spec.md

 #### DID Document Template Update

 To change a DID Document, the corresponding DDOT needs to be updated.
-To do so, almost the same workflow described in the Create section is used and shown in the following figure.
-It is again assumed that a DID Controller created / is in possetion of the new DDOT that should replace the current one.
+To do so, almost the same workflow is used as described in the Creating section and shown in the figure below.
+It is again assumed that a DID controller created / is in possetion of the new DDOT that should replace the current one.

 ![](../plantuml/out/did-document-template-update.svg)

 *DDOT update workflow*

-The DID Controller stores the new DDOT with one of the support storage mechanisms and self-updates the current attestation with the new DDOT reference.
-An example DDOT attestation update transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=26d3c955009090f971d862994beee8cc5afda82c5ed1fbd1849e09a14c1a001f).
+The DID controller stores the new DDOT with one of the support storage mechanisms and updates the current attestation with the new DDOT reference.
+An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=26d3c955009090f971d862994beee8cc5afda82c5ed1fbd1849e09a14c1a001f).

 #### DID Controller Update

-To change the DID Controller, two self-attestations are needed as shown below.
+To change the DID controller, two attestations are required, as shown below.

 ![](../plantuml/out/did-controller-update.svg)

-*DID Controller update workflow*
+*DID controller update workflow*

-First, the current DID Controller updates its attestation with the Ardor account of the new DID Controller.
-To do so, one replaces the redirect account with the 20 account characters of the new DID Controller account and sets the state character to `d`.
+First, the current DID controller updates its attestation with the Ardor account of the new DID controller.
+To do so, one replaces the redirect account with the 20 account characters of the new DID controller account and sets the state character to `d`.
 An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=b33dabe2232218bdbf38112e830f51bf32334d1691894bbdcd6012d8ea5ad932).

-The second step is to *accept* the delegation of control by self-attesting the new account in form of an attestation property.
-This property must be equal to the pre updated attestation property of the current DID Controller account.
+The second step is to *accept* the delegation of control by creating a DID attestion with the new controller account.
+This attestation must be equal to the pre updated DID attestation of the current DID controller account.
 An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=bf8a1f655d615df8f254c757cc710585cf5507448b620bacaf72291a014a456b).

 ### Deactivate

-Only one attestation update is needed to permanently deactivate a DID, as shown in the following figure.
+Deactivating a DID requires only one attestation update and is shown in the figure below.

 ![](../plantuml/out/did-deactivate.svg)

 *DID deactivation workflow*

-The DID Controller self-attest the deactivation by setting the state field of the attestation property to `i`.
+The DID controller only needs to set the state field of the DID attestation to `i` which sets the DID to inactive.
+An inactive DID cannot be reactivated and is locked in this state.
 An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=3149f135e6121534878dbd7ef6a17cf274c0ac07e282607621a2078dec148b46).

-### Resolve
+### Read (Resolve)

-The DID resolution process a `baa` DID resolver has to perform to resolve the DID Document mainly consists of three task as shown below.
+The DID resolution process to resolve a `baa` DID mainly consists of three task as shown below.

 ![](../plantuml/out/did-resolve.svg)

 *DID resolution workflow*

-The first task is to retrieve the current DID attestation.
+The first task is to **retrieve the current DID attestation**.
 It consists of the following 9 steps.

 1. retrieve the tranaction identified by the transaction full hash `txh_d` as part of the DID string
-2. check if the returned transaction represents a self-set DID attestation
+2. check if the returned transaction represents a DID attestation
 3. continue with step 6.
-4. get the self-set delegation accept DID attestation that was involved in the DID Controller update process
+4. get the *delegation accepted* DID attestation that was created in the DID controller update process
 5. treat the new account as the current account
 6. check if the DID attestation state is active
-7. retrieve the self-set DID attestations that were set after the current DID attestation
+7. retrieve the DID attestations that were set after the current DID attestation
 8. loop over the DID attestations found in step 7.
     1. treat the found attestation as the current attestation
     2. check if the DID attestation state is deprecated.
 If so, stop the loop.